clairvoyant/cblas/README.md

 The same names used in the CBLAS headers will be used.

 You shall take care of the library to use in the InitializeCBLAS.
-But if you want to use other library or a non default name, you can use the InitializeCBLAS pointing out to the library.
+But if you want to use other library or a non-default name, you can use the InitializeCBLAS pointing out to the library.

 Take care of the PATH variable that will be used to locate the libraries.